AloisSeckar/nuxt-stack/README.md

 - Supabase for auth and DB services
 - FormKit for input forms
 - Icônes for providing SVG icons
-- ESLint for automatic code quality check
+- ESLint via @nuxt/eslint for automatic code quality check

 ### How to use
 1. `git checkout nuxt-stack project`)